tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 REST API
 : Stands for Representational State Transfer.
 Uses web protocols (HTTP) to make requests and provide responses in a language agnostic way, meaning that users can choose whatever programming language they want to make the calls.
 See [What is a REST API?](docapis_what_is_a_rest_api.html).

+SDK
+: Software development kit.
+Developers often create an SDK to accompany a REST API.
+The SDK helps developers implement the API using a specific language, such as Java or PHP.

 Smartbear
 : The company that maintains and develops the Swagger tooling &mdash; [Swagger Editor](https://swagger.io/swagger-editor/), [Swagger UI](https://swagger.io/swagger-ui/), [Swagger Codegen](https://swagger.io/swagger-codegen/), [SwaggerHub](https://app.swaggerhub.com/home), and [others](https://swagger.io/tools/).
 See [Smartbear](https://smartbear.com/).